NYCPlanning/ann/yearbuilt 2019-11/README.md

 <li><strong>DOB Footprints</strong> We obtain CNSTRCT_YR from footprints, provided it is
 greater than or equal to 1965.</li>
 <li><strong>Housing Development</strong> New buildings and demolitions from the Housing
 Development database.
-Downloads available from the <a href="https://capitalplanning.nyc.gov/">Capital Planning Platform</a>.</li>
+Downloads available from the <a href="https://capitalplanning.nyc.gov/">Capital Planning Platform</a>.
+(Log in and see "New Housing Developments.")</li>
 </ol>